AdStage/pluck-api/README.md

 ### Datalog Query

-Say we want to query some data from a dashboard that is stored in `:db/txInstant` datom.
+Say we want to query some data from a dashboard that is stored in the `:db/txInstant` datom.

 ```clojure